 At LMPS, we use the Jigsaw, the mindful approach to PSHE for our pupils.
-This brings together Personal, Social, Health and Economic education, emotional literacy, social skills and spiritual development in a lesson-a-week programme.
+This brings together Personal, Social, Health and Economic education, emotional literacy, social skills and spiritual development.

 Designed as a whole school approach, Jigsaw provides a comprehensive scheme of learning for Foundation Stage to Year 6.
-It provides well-structured, progressive lessons with assemblies that link to each half termly topic.
+It provides well-structured and progressive lessons for each half termly topic.

 Jigsaw holds children at its heart and its cohesive vision helps children understand and value who they are and how they fit and contribute to the world.